 Indicates performance that consistently meets an extremely high quality standard.
+The Student Performance/growth portion of the teacher's evaluation must be at the minimum of effective to obtain an overall highly effective score on the evaluation.
 This service exceeds the typical standard of normal level service and is held in high regard by supervision and colleagues.
 Specific comments and examples of high quality work must be included in the assessment